Finally got tired of the Amadeal XJ12-300 milling machine and upgraded to a Sieg SX2.7

 As you can see in the image on the left the column is bolted to the base with 4x 10mm bolts and 2x dowels that are used to align the post.

 This immediately solves one of the issues that I had with the Amadeal mini mill in that the column wasn’t stiff enough.
+My simple measurements show that this Sieg SX2.7 static stiffness is roughly 4x higher than the mini mill.

 The image to the right shows the column with the head still attached laying on it’s back.